-Unsure what to do with large summer garden crop?
-These easy stuffed tomatoes with meat and cheese are always a hit with family and friends.
+Easy baked stuffed tomatoes with meat and cheese are always a hit with family and friends.
+And it’s a great way to use a large summer garden crop.

-I’m always looking for recipes to use up our garden tomatoes.
+I’m always looking for keto friendly recipes to use up our garden tomatoes.
 So, even though we are at the end of winter, I’m already planning a summer garden.

 I got a great deal on some sausage links so I chopped those up for the filling.
 But, any ground meat can be used.
 I’ll be trying out our ground venison next time.

 You’ll want to scoop out the seeds on all of the tomatoes and cut the bottoms so they sit nicely without rolling.
-And, you can use any size in these stuffed tomatoes with meat and cheese.
+And, you can use any size to stuff with meat and cheese.

 For the cheese, I chose a Monterey Jack.
 I don’t recommend buying the pre-shredded kind as starch is typically added as an anti-caking agent.